Arcade games are video games commonly installed in cabinets and placed in bars; they were very common in the '80s.

 Year: 1984 Genre: Platformer

-2 players arcade co-op coin-op conversion h-scrolling shoot-em up helicopter shooter side-scrolling
+2d arcade coin-op conversion freeware h-scrolling shoot-em up science fiction shooter side-scrolling